7 Laundry Detergent Things to Know Before Going DIY

 If you really think it’s not getting clean try out these tips:

-- What Do Laundry Symbols Mean?.
+- Increase the temperature of the wash water.
 Sometimes warm water works best when fighting grease or oily stains.

-- Always put your detergent in first (especially when dealing with laundry pods and Why Natural Laundry Powder) and less clothes in the washing machine so they tumble better.
+- Always put your detergent in first (especially when dealing with laundry pods and less clothes in the washing machine so they tumble better.

 - Use just a tad more detergent and/or make sure the detergent you are using is rinsed well.